NFL Thanksgiving Games 2025 RECAP!

 air-frying the turkey in the nude.
 Right, that's true.

-That would actually get me arrested, you know.
-Right, different story.
+That would actually get me arrested.

-that we wouldn't want that for a number of reasons.
+We wouldn't want that for a number of reasons.
 But anyway, I locked up the Bengals, and now I'm rolling in the lock competition.

 It puts a huge amount of pressure on Connor.